qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 ## The yields of paying "Rust cost"

-Rust has a lot of constraints, add frictions in coding and reduces expressiveness.
+Rust has a lot of constraints and adds frictions in coding.
 What are the benefits after paying this cost?

 One important benefit of Rust is to prevent most [**Heisenbugs**](https://en.wikipedia.org/wiki/Heisenbug).

 The Heisenbugs are non-deterministic.
 When you try to debug it, it may stop triggering.
 Heisenbugs are often **sensitive to timing and memory layout**:

-- Enabling logging and enabling sanitizers makes program run slow, which may make Heisenbug no longer trigger.
+- Enabling logging and enabling sanitizers makes program run slower, which may make Heisenbug no longer trigger.
 - Breakpoint debugger also changes timing when debugging, which may make Heisenbug no longer trigger.
-- Some Heisenbugs only trigger in release build, not debug build. (may be caused by optimization related to undefined behaviors)
+- Some Heisenbugs only trigger in release build, not debug build.
+Sometimes it's due to timing.
+Sometimes it's caused by optimizations related to undefined behaviors.
 - Some Heisenbugs only trigger in production environment.
 Some Heisenbugs only happen in client's computer that developer cannot touch.

 Heisenbugs are hard to debug, especially in large codebases.